That was a bit blunt, hey!

 This has cropped up for me at times and I thought I would share some reflections.

 The role of a guardian should be to provide love & care.
-Financial management should be kept separated which would normally be left to the trustees of your estate.
+Financial management should be kept separate which would normally be left to the trustees of your estate.

 The role of a trustee and that of a guardian have distinct responsibilities, combining them creates various risks – notably arising from a potential conflict of interest.
 Note that the role of a guardian expires once the child turns 18, the role of a trustee can continue until the end of the trust.